 Barber, Louise, Allan

 Solution of this problem is aided by the usual logic diagram.
 You will need three of them: One for husbands vs wives, one for husbands vs sons and one for wives vs sons.
-As you enter information in these diagrams, there is no difficulty entering given statements no. 1 and no. 2.
+As you enter information in these diagrams, there is no difficulty entering given statements 1 and 2.